levoxtrip/PKB/docs/topics/feel.md

 Forgive other people, not necessarily because they deserve it but because you deserve it.

 I decide to leave all the old relationships behind me.
 I decide to forgive.
+## Light
+Be outside 45 min a day.
+Most light you get in the morning.
 ## Mind
 What we feel and think will determine what we experience - what we experience determines how we feel and think - never-ending-cycle